Voting safely in the 2022 elections

-On Thursday 6 May 2021, residents in Sandwell will go to the polls to have their say on who represents them.
-Anyone who is registered to vote will be able to vote for a local councillor, as well as their preferred candidate in the West Midlands Combined Authority Mayor and West Midlands Police and Crime Commissioner elections.
+On Thursday 5 May 2022, residents in Sandwell will go to the polls to have their say on who represents them.
+Anyone who is registered to vote will be able to vote for a local councillor.

 Further information can also be found on the Electoral Commission website.

 Frequently asked questions